cse403-lemme-know/lemme-know/README.md

 - Polls, for reaching a consensus based on individual preferences
 - Messaging system, for general discussion and coordination
 - Reminders, to increase the chance of attendance

+## Layout

+- `frontend/` will contain the frontend website
+- `backend/` contains the backend microservice
+- `terraform/` will contain infrastructure definitions